 The building must be maintained in good repair, be structurally sound and free from rubbish, garbage, and other debris.

 Structured members of the building shall be capable of bearing both live and dead loads and the foundation walls likewise shall be capable of supporting an appropriate load.

 The exterior of the structure shall be free of loose or rotten materials as well as holes.
-Any exposed metal, wood or other surface shall be protected from the element by appropriate weather-coating materials (paint or similar treatment).
+Any exposed metal, wood or other surface shall be protected from the elements by appropriate weather-coating materials (paint or similar treatment).

 Any balconies, canopies, signs, metal awnings, stairways, fire escapes or other overhanging extensions shall be in good repair, appropriately anchored.
-The exposed metal and wood surface of such overhanging extensions shall also be protected from the element against rust or decay by appropriate application of paint or similar weather-coating.
+The exposed metal and wood surface of such overhanging extensions shall also be protected from the elements against rust or decay by appropriate application of paint or similar weather-coating.

 Any accessories or appurtenant structures, including but not limited to garages, sheds, and other storage facilities, shall meet the same standards.

 The property contains a posting with the name and twenty-four-hour contact phone number of the local individual or property management company responsible for the maintenance.
 This sign must be posted on the front of the property so it is clearly visible from the street.